-The American Documentary and Animation Film Festival (AmDocs) is a 501(c)(3) non-profit entity, operating under a fiscal sponsorship of the Institute For Sustainable Infrastructure (ISI).
+The American Documentary and Animation Film Festival (AmDocs) is a 501(c)(3) non-profit entity, operating under a fiscal sponsorship of Inquiring Systems Inc. (ISI).
 Founder Teddy Grouya desired to create a forum to celebrate and promote documentary film - and the independent filmmakers around the world who bring knowledge and awareness through their stories about real people and issues.
 Created in 2011, AmDocs takes place annually in Palm Springs, CA, just 90 minutes east of Hollywood and with a proven track record of viewing audiences that support independent film.

 The first festival was held in April 2012, with Academy Award-winning director, screenwriter, and producer Oliver Stone being honored on Opening Night with the "Filmmaker Who Makes A Difference" award, and the screening of his provocative documentary "Commandante."
 In its inaugural year, AmDocs screened 80 international films in a single theatre.
 Since then, AmDocs has grown exponentially, with annual honorees and guests including 5-time Grammy winner Dionne Warwick, Oscar-nominated director Julie Cohen, actor and humanitarian George Takei, actor Peter Coyote, Oscar-nominated director and Grammy winner Peter Bogdanovich, director Joe Berlinger, actor Pierce Brosnan, Native Rights activist and Oscars legend Sacheen Littlefeather, actor Shia LaBeouf, actor and 7-time Emmy winner Ed Asner, LGBTQ activist Cleve Jones, and actor Jamie Redford, to name just a few.
 The 2013 Festival was the first to feature animated film entries.

 AmDocs has been recognized internationally as an important venue for filmmakers, being named by MovieMaker Magazine as one of the five coolest documentary film festivals in the world and one of the Top 50 Film Festivals in the World Worth the Entry Fee for Filmmakers!
-In 2019, AmDocs was named one of the Top 100 Best Reviewed Film Festivals in the World by FilmFreeway.com.
-According to reviews from certified FilmFreeway.com users, AmDocs ranks in the top 1.5% of more than 8,000 Film Festivals around the world.
-Typically, between 1,500 and 2,000 films are reviewed by the AmDocs team for screening consideration at our Fest each year, with submissions coming from across the U.S. and the world.
+Since 2019, AmDocs has been consistently named one of the Top 100 Best Reviewed Film Festivals in the World by FilmFreeway.com.
+According to reviews from certified FilmFreeway.com users, AmDocs ranks in the top 1% of more than 12,000 Film Festivals around the world.
+Typically, approximately 2,000 films are reviewed by the AmDocs team for screening consideration at our Fest each year, with submissions coming from across the U.S. and the world.

 Recently, AmDocs initiated a new and unique film festival alliance - the North-South Doc Network, in which several important international film festivals provide access to films within each of the participating festivals programs, creating a formal circuit of festivals in which select films will screen.